Louise Horscroft 8 min read

 Unlike UK wind farms or solar power, Drax’s electricity output doesn’t depend on weather conditions but on its wood pellets supply, which is kept predictably well-stocked in its storage yard.

-Drax can generate dependable baseload renewable electricity, which can be adjusted to national supply and demand within minutes to provide a direct alternative to gas power stations.
+Drax can generate dependable baseload renewable electricity, which can be adjusted to help balance supply and demand within minutes to provide a direct alternative to gas power stations.

-Drax primarily received subsidies from the UK government through Contracts for Difference (CfDs) and the now defunct Renewables Obligations scheme, which expires in 2027.
+Drax primarily received subsidies from the UK government through Contracts for Difference (CfDs) and the Renewables Obligations scheme, which expires in 2027.

 Why did Drax switch from coal to biomass?